setsumi/PortforwardCheck/README.md

 # PortforwardCheck

-Correctly check if port is open/accessible, separately for TCP and UDP.
+GUI app for Windows to correctly check if port is open/accessible, separately for TCP and UDP.

 ## Screenshot